 Mafioso is a film that’s very much about this struggle between the North and the South of Italy.
 It’s about who controls power, where they control it, and what they do to spread it.
 In Mafioso, the main character played by Alberto Sordi falls victim to the Mafia and becomes a pawn for their power game.

 5. Sonatine (1993)

 Sonatine is a stylish and captivating film about the Japanese Mafia, the Yakuza.
-The infectious synth beat classical composition soundtrack was made by the incomparable Joe Hisaishi.
+The infectious synth beat and one of the best soundtracks was made by the incomparable Joe Hisaishi.

-Writer, director, and lead actor Takeshi Kitano, envisioned Sonatine as a film version of a Sonata; a story told in distinct parts.
-The ending of Sonatine is one of the all time greats and offers a harrowing glimpse into the fate of a mobster.
+Writer, director, and lead actor Takeshi Kitano envisioned Sonatine as a film version of a Sonata; a story told in distinct parts.
+The ending of Sonatine is one of all-time greats and offers a harrowing glimpse into the fate of a mobster.